 “NAX” (not available) means that your grade for that course has been finalised, but something is happening behind the scenes which means it cannot be entered yet.
 It is possible that this means your exam for that course has been flagged for potential academic misconduct.
-You will receive an email from the Exams Office if that is the case.
+You will receive an email from the Assessment Services or the Academic Quality Office if that is the case.

 2I received an email claiming that I have committed academic misconduct–what should I do?

-When an examiner or examination software (Inspera; Turnitin) detects potential academic misconduct, the Exams Office is obliged to contact you for your side of the story, before a decision is made whether the misconduct is substantiated.
+When an examiner or examination software (Inspera; Turnitin; MOSS) detects potential academic misconduct, the Assessment Services or the Academic Quality Office is obliged to contact you for your side of the story, before a decision is made whether the misconduct is substantiated.
 The allegation could include plagiarism; collusion/collaboration with other students; or using unauthorised sources (contract cheating websites, such as Chegg, HD Education, or CourseHero).
 The email will give you a deadline by which to make your reply, and we highly recommend sending one if at all possible.
 If you believe the allegation is not true, make sure to reply with any evidence to refute it–your notes or drafts for example, anything which shows that you sat your exam independently and used your own work.
 Remember though that academic misconduct can still be accidental, and understanding and admitting to an honest mistake may help reduce any penalty you may be given.
-You can also bring to the attention of the Exams Office any personal compassionate circumstances which may have impaired your judgement.
+You can also bring to the attention of the Assessment Services or the Academic Quality Office any personal compassionate circumstances which may have impaired your judgement.

 3The Exams Office made a decision about my misconduct and I think they got it wrong–what can I do?

-4What does it mean if I am on the Register of Academic Misconduct?
+4What does it mean if I am on the Academic Integrity Management System?

-The Register of Academic Misconduct (“the RAM”) is a confidential record of all incidents of academic misconduct.
-The only staff who may request a student’s name is checked on it are the Exams Office Manager and faculty Academic Integrity Advisers in the course of an academic misconduct investigation.
+The Academic Integrity Management System is a confidential record of all incidents of academic misconduct.
+The only staff who may request a student’s name is checked on it are the Assessment Services/Academic Quality Office staff in the course of an academic misconduct investigation.
 This is because a prior history of academic misconduct will usually mean a more severe penalty the second time around.
 It does not appear on your academic transcript, and cannot be seen by employers or other staff members at the University.
 Some professional registration bodies (such as for lawyers or doctors) may request disclosure of an academic misconduct record.

 5I need to apply for a compassionate consideration or aegrotat grade–what should I know about this?